How to Use MQTT in Node-RED.

 Setting up your MQTT Environment

-FlowFuse has also launched an MQTT broker service that is integrated directly into platform, making it easy to use MQTT with Node-RED.
+FlowFuse has also launched an MQTT broker service that is integrated directly into the platform, making it easy to use MQTT with Node-RED.
 For more information, check out FlowFuse's MQTT Broker Announcement.

 1. Create your account with HiveMQ and log in.

 2. After logging in, you will be asked to select a cluster.
-Choose the Starter cluster, then select the AWS Cloud provider and set the tier to Production S. Make sure to select the correct region and proceed to create the cluster.
+Choose the Starter cluster, then select the AWS Cloud provider and set the tier to Production S. Make sure to choose the correct region and proceed to create the cluster.

 3. Now, click on Manage Cluster, then click on the Access Management option located at the top.
 Create credentials in the Authentication tab with the correct permissions.